tonianr/graphSEG2/README.md

 SEG2grapher.plot(‘304.dat’,15)
 ```
 Where:
-**i.
-Filename (str) – should contain a string, e.g., ‘103.dat.’
+**1. Filename (str) – should contain a string, e.g., ‘103.dat.’
-**ii.
-Gain (int) – should be an integer, e.g., 1 for no gain or 10 to amplify the dataset by a factor of 10
+**2. Gain (int) – should be an integer, e.g., 1 for no gain or 10 to amplify the dataset by a factor of 10

 ## SEG2grapher.pick